oracle/weblogic-kubernetes-operator/site/manually-creating-domain.md

 ## Use the scripts to create the sample YAML files

-The `create-domain-job.sh` script described in the previous section can be executed with the “-g” option, which will cause it to generate the YAML files but take no action at all against the Kubernetes environment.
+The `create-weblogic-domain.sh` script described in the previous section can be executed with the “-g” option, which will cause it to generate the YAML files but take no action at all against the Kubernetes environment.
 This is a useful way to create the sample YAML files needed to manually create a domain.
 Execute the script as follows:

 ```
+# Choose and create a directory that generated weblogic operator related files will be stored in, e.g. /scratch/user-projects:
+export OUTPUT_DIR="/path/to/weblogic-operator-output-directory"
+mkdir -p $OUTPUT_DIR
-./create-domain-job.sh –i create-domain-job-inputs.yaml –g
+./create-weblogic-domain.sh –i create-weblogic-domain-inputs.yaml –g -o $OUTPUT_DIR
 ```

-The following YAML files will be generated in the current directory:
+The following YAML files will be generated in the $OUTPUT_DIR/weblogic-domains/<domainUID> directory:

-*	`persistent-volume.yaml` can be customized and used to create the persistent volume for this domain.
+*	`weblogic-domain-persistent-volume.yaml` can be customized and used to create the persistent volume for this domain.
-*	`persistent-volume-claim.yaml` can be customized and used to create the persistent volume claim for this domain.
+*	`weblogic-domain-persistent-volume-claim.yaml` can be customized and used to create the persistent volume claim for this domain.
-*	`domain-job.yaml` can be ignored when creating the domain manually.
+*	`create-weblogic-domain-job.yaml` can be ignored when creating the domain manually.
 *	`domain-custom-resource.yaml` can be customized and used to create the domain custom resource.

 ## Preparing to create a persistent volume